 This is a work of fiction.
-While it draws on real historical event, public figures, and interviews conducted by the author, the personal characters and their stories are products of the author’s imagination.
+While it draws on real historical events, public figures, and interviews conducted by the author, the personal characters and their stories are products of the author’s imagination.

 Content Warnings